brycewray/eleventy-site/src/posts/2020/01/two-cheers-tailwind.md

 A couple of weekends ago, I tweeted a question for the web devs among my few but greatly appreciated Twitter followers.
 It was the Saturday between Christmas and New Year's, so I figured I'd be fortunate if I got a handful of responses.

-{% twitscrn "Twitter_1210975092999704578.png", "Tweet by @BryceWrayTX, 2019-12-28: Reading about @tailwindcss and other #atomicCSS approaches (@tachyons_css, @basscss , etc.).
+{% twitText "Reading about @tailwindcss and other #atomicCSS approaches (@tachyons_css, @basscss, etc.).
 They seem aimed at the multi-project, multi-dev use case.
-But what if it’s just one personal website with one maintainer (HTML and CSS)?
-Worth it then?", 1182, 516, "https://twitter.com/BryceWrayTX/status/1210975092999704578" %}
+But what if it’s just one personal Web site with one maintainer (HTML and CSS)?
+Worth it then?", "BryceWrayTX", "1210975092999704578", "2019-12-28" %}

 Then it got retweeted by the [Tailwind CSS](https://tailwindcss.com) [Twitter account](https://twitter.com/tailwindcss) and, well, my phone was pretty actively "bink"-ing at me for a few hours thereafter.